dimag0g/nios_duino/README.md

 possible to run some older Arduino libraries using the old toolchain, it was decided it's not worth the effort, so Cyclone II is not supported.

-RAM - NIOSDuino requires much more RAM than Arduino.
-Unless you have flash which supports code execution, all program code will have to reside in RAM, plus there's a lot of overhead in using POSIX functions instead of AVR library.
+- RAM - NIOSDuino requires much more RAM than Arduino.
+Unless you have flash which supports code execution, all program code will have to reside in RAM, plus there's a lot of overhead in using POSIX functions to mimic the AVR library.
 Depending on the libraries you will use, you should expect as much as 500 kB of RAM to be required.
 Luckily, most FPGA boards come with at least several MB of SRAM, or tens of MB of SDRAM.

-Flash - The typical solution present on Altera dev boards is to use the same EPCS serial flash chip for FPGA configuration and program storage.
+- Flash - The typical solution present on Altera dev boards is to use the same EPCS serial flash chip for FPGA configuration and program storage.
 Note that serial flash cannot be used as code ROM - EPCS component provides a bootloader which reads the contents of the flash in the RAM and executes the code from there.
 Unless you have a NOR flash, you will still need the same amount of RAM to run your code.

-Cheaper dev boards come with EPCS4 chip which only provides 512kB ofstorage, shared between the FPGA configuration data and the software, so it will probably be not big enough.
+Cheaper dev boards come with EPCS4 chip which only provides 512kB of storage shared between the FPGA configuration data and the software, so it will probably be not big enough.
 Try to get at least EPCS16 if you plan to store your code on the board.